ServiceNow/stl-decomp-4j/README.md

 double[] residual = stl.getResidual();
 ```

-The `examples/StlDemoRestServer` directory includes a copy of the [Monthly CO<sub>2</sub> Measurement Data](http://www.esrl.noaa.gov/gmd/ccgg/trends/) and a simple REST server that reads this data, performs an STL decomposition on the data, and serves up the results to `http://localhost:4567/stldemo`.
+The [StlDemoRestServer example](examples/StlDemoRestServer) includes a copy of the [Monthly CO<sub>2</sub> Measurement Data](http://www.esrl.noaa.gov/gmd/ccgg/trends/) and a simple REST server that reads this data, performs an STL decomposition on the data, and serves up the results to `http://localhost:4567/stldemo`.
 The `examples/StlDemoRestServer/index.html` file loads the data from this server and plots the resulting decomposition.
 The code that does the actual decomposition is identical to that shown above, resulting in the following decomposition:

 ![CO2 Plot](examples/StlDemoRestServer/co2_stl_highchart.jpg)

+## Benchmarking

+The [StlPerfTest example](examples/StlPerfTest) times the STL running on the CO<sub>2</sub> data mentioned above.
+The same benchmark is implemented in the original Fortran [here](examples/StlPerfTest/fortran_benchmark).
+Limited tests show the Java to be about half the speed of the Fortran.
+A comparison of the resulting decompositions is shown in the [StlJavaFortranComparison notebook](examples/StlPerfTest/StlJavaFortranComparison.ipynb).

 ## Documentation